 A: Alisa – In terms of dairy, probably not.

 Anything with caramel in its title may sound like a red flag for milk, butter or cream.
 But caramel color is typically derived from corn syrup and occasionally from potatoes, wheat, or other carbohydrate sources.
 While lactose (milk sugar) is a permitted carbohydrate in the production of caramel color, it is rarely used.

 Also, as mandated by the FALCPA (Food Allergen Labeling and Consumer Protection Act) if the caramel color in a food is derived from milk, then it should be stated clearly on the label.
 This is typically done with either a notation next to the ingredient stating that it contains or is derived from milk or in the “Contains” statement at the end of the ingredient listing.
-Of course, food allergen labeling isn’t perfect, even with this law in place, so be sure to double check with the manufacturer on the source of their caramel color, especially if a severe or life-threatening milk allergy is your concern …
+Of course, food allergen labeling isn’t perfect, even with this law in place.
+Always double check with the manufacturer on the source of their caramel color, especially if a severe or life-threatening milk allergy is your concern.

 For further information on milk-based ingredients, see our Dairy Ingredient List.

 But whether or not you need to worry about caramel color in general, is a completely different issue.
 In February 2011, The Center for Science in the Public Interest (CSPI) filed a petition calling for a ban on the caramel coloring used in Coca-Cola, Pepsi, and other foods.
 According to CSPI: